 Following his position at Lakeland, Terry Newmyer then moved to KPMG US in Dallas, TX, where he started out as a consultant and eventually became a partner.
 KPMG provides valuable services to their clients that allow them to navigate the issues that arise n the financial sphere of companies.
 The most prominent features of KPMG is their incredible financial advice they offer to the organizations and leaders of those companies.
 With the growth of technology in recent years, KPMG stays competitive by offering their clients cutting-edge advisement through careful research on trends and assessment of industry factors.
 While Terry held his position at KPMG, Terry Newmyer was inspired by Rich D’Amaro who taught him that real personal growth truly happens when you’re able to give away the things in your life and career that are most important.
 After 5 years of working for KPMG, Terry decided to move back into the healthcare industry.

 In 2002, Terry Newmyer accepted a position at the Florida Hospital and served as the Senior Vice President of Business Development and Chief Development Officer.
 The Florida Hospital System has a long history that spans over 100 years and has always been dedicated to providing the best possible care to each and every patient that enters its doors.
 With 22 campuses across the state, the Florida Hospital is known healthcare option for those living in and around the Orlando, Tampa Bay, and Daytona Beach areas.
-During his time in this position, Tery was able to help secure sixteen new alliance contracts with amounts totaling over $90 million to add net value to the hospital and put them in line with Fortune 500 companies.
-In 2007, the Florida Hospital was able to exceed their goals by $30 million dollars.
+During his time in this position, Terry was able to help secure sixteen new alliance contracts with amounts totaling over $90 million to add net value to the hospital and put them in line with Fortune 500 companies.
+In 2007, the Florida Hospital was able to exceed their goals by $30 million dollars, and Terry served as the Chief Development Officer and Chairman for the campaign.
 The next year, Terry was given a major opportunity, this time in California.

 Terry was offered the position as President of the Northern California Network of three hospitals in St. Helena region and then given two more in the Mendocino region during his time in this role.
 Being responsible for the management of all five of these hospitals was a challenge for Terry Newmyer, but it was also one that he found to be incredibly rewarding.
 Not only were his hospitals providing exceptional care and compassion to every person that walked in the door, the employees were also being recognized for their remarkable care when they earned the designation of being the hospital in the Western US with the highest level of overall patient satisfaction.
 Patients who chose the Northern California Network were able to get the services they needed while being treated with the utmost respect from every employee they interacted with.